-The Company had entered into interest rate swap agreements with a total notional amount of \$700.0 million with an effective date of December 31, 2018 (the "Interest Rate Swap Agreements").
+Effective December 31, 2018, the Company had entered into interest rate swap agreements with a total notional amount of \$700.0 million ("Interest Rate Swap Agreements").
 The Interest Rate Swap Agreements were designed to provide predictability against changes in the interest rates on the Company's debt, as the Interest Rate Swap Agreements converted a portion of the variable interest rate on the Company's debt to a fixed rate.
 The Interest Rate Swap Agreements were originally scheduled to expire on December 31, 2023.

 On September 26, 2019, the Company modified the terms of the Interest Rate Swap Agreements with the then existing counterparties to change the LIBOR reference period to one month.
 The notional amount and maturities of the Interest Rate Swap Agreements remained unchanged.
 The Company elected hedge accounting treatment at that time.
-To ensure the effectiveness of the Interest Rate Swap Agreements, the Company elected the one-month LIBOR rate option for its variable rate interest payments on term balances equal to or in excess of the applicable notional amount of the Interest Rate Swap Agreement as of each reset date.
-The reset dates and other critical terms on the term loans perfectly matched with the interest rate cap reset dates and other critical terms during the three months ended March 31, 2022 and 2021.
-At March 31, 2022 and December 31, 2021, the effective portion of the Interest Rate Swap Agreements was included on the condensed consolidated balance sheets in accumulated other comprehensive income.
+To ensure the effectiveness of the Interest Rate Swap Agreements, the Company elected the one-month

+LIBOR rate option for its variable rate interest payments on term balances equal to or in excess of the applicable notional amount of the Interest Rate Swap Agreement as of each reset date.
+The reset dates and other critical terms on the term loans perfectly matched with the interest rate cap reset dates and other critical terms through February 18, 2022, the date the Interest Rate Swap Agreements were terminated, and during the three and six months ended June 30, 2021.
+At June 30, 2022 and December 31, 2021, the effective portion of the Interest Rate Swap Agreements was included on the condensed consolidated balance sheets in accumulated other comprehensive income.